TW-ASMP/TWmaximoConfig/README.md

 # TWmaximoConfig
 A repository containing
 * Maximo object configurations expressed in JSON-SCHEMA / YAML format
-* Mapping of GIS objects to Maximo, also in the same format
-* An outline of asset classification hierarchy
+* An outline of asset classification hierarchy in Markdown format